Visualignment/SafetyDPO/README.md

       }

 ## 🚀Latest News
+- ```[2025/01]:``` 🔥🔥🔥The checkpoint Safe-StableDiffusionV1.5 has been released in [HuggingFace](https://huggingface.co/Visualignment/safe-stable-diffusion-v1-5)!
+Welcome downloading!
+The testing and inference code are also released.
 - ```[2025/01]:``` 🔥🔥🔥The dataset [CoProV2](https://hkustconnect-my.sharepoint.com/:u:/g/personal/rliuay_connect_ust_hk/Ea45o2IzRLZMi26CnbNQyZ8BEMQnBAwGs0TBijBjUm1hqg?e=qTGdGz)(for SD1.5) has been released.
 - ```[2024/12]:``` The [arXiv](https://www.arxiv.org/abs/2412.10493) has been released.